tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/acceleration_models/setup.rst

           .. literalinclude:: /_src_snippets/simulation/environment_setup/req_create_bodies.cpp
              :language: cpp

-Or separate acceleration settings may be defined for separate bodies, and then combined into a ``acceleration_settings`` variable.
+Alternatively, separate acceleration settings may be defined for separate bodies and then combined into an ``acceleration_settings`` variable.
 Below, an example for such a case is given when propagating the Earth and Moon:

     .. tabs::